xiechao06/rimple/README.md

   * [rxjs](https://github.com/ReactiveX/rxjs)
   * [mobx](https://github.com/mobxjs/mobx)

-With a very simple idea:
+and with a very simple idea:

 ```
 UI/Component/State won't be differentiated anymore, they follows/connects/watches
 others, forms a following graph where each node is called SLOT. when one node's
-followings mutation, it is re-evaluated accordingly, and propogates the mutation
+followings mutate, it is re-evaluated accordingly, and propogates the mutation
 further, just like how interconnected digital circuit components work.
 ```

+## PRECAUTION

+ * a slot could follow any others slots at its will and form a unlimited long mutation path.
+BUT NOT ANY CYCLE IS ALLOWED IN this following graph.

+ * DON'T MUTATE a slot in onchange handler, unless you make sure there's no deadloop

 ## HOW IT LOOK LIKES